Tanmay-Jain-GitHUB/BasicJavaScriptProjects/README.md

 Project 4: Dice Game
             Whenever a user clicks on the screen, a random number is generated on the dice.
 Whichever player's dice shows a higher number, wins the game.

+Project 5: Drum Kit
+            Drum beat play when you press corresponding key on the keyboard or you click on the button with a mouse.